Master AWS Databases: Tips for Your Exam

 3. Know When to Use Amazon Aurora vs Other RDS Solutions

-Amazon Aurora is a managed relational database service compatible with MySQL and PostgreSQL.
-It offers better performance, scalability, and availability compared to other RDS offerings:
+Amazon Aurora is a managed relational database compatible with MySQL and PostgreSQL.
+It performs better than other RDS options:

 • Up to five times faster than MySQL